redcode/Z80/README.md

 Except for `Z80_DEPENDENCIES_HEADER`, the above macros do not need to be defined as any value; the source code only checks whether or not they are defined.

-> **Note**: The activation of some of the optional implementations affects the speed of the emulator due to various factors (read the [documentation](https://zxe.io/software/Z80/documentation/latest/Introduction.html#optional-features) for more details).
+> **Note**: The activation of some of the optional features affects the speed of the emulator due to various factors (read the [documentation](https://zxe.io/software/Z80/documentation/latest/Introduction.html#optional-features) for more details).

 # Showcase